This week's community billboard

 IPSWICH:Just Rock Ipswich, Swifts Sports Club, Booval, 7.30pm.
 Social rock and roll dance, all ages welcome.

-IPSWICH:Probus Club of Ipswich meets second Monday monthly at North Ipswich Bowls Club.
-Guest speakers, bus trips, outings, fun and friendship for retirees.
-Call Gary Seymour 3281 9368.
+IPSWICH:Probus Club Ipswich, second Monday monthly, North Ipswich Bowls Club.
+Guest speakers, bus trips, outings, fellowship for retirees.
+Call Gary 32819368.

-IPSWICH:National Seniors Ipswich Bus Trip Gatton and Ma Ma Creek, Darling Downs Zoo. ph Erica 3282 1599.